 Do you ever have those days when you feel like you’ve been holding your breath all day?
-You get to the evening, dinner and bedtimes have been done, you slump into your favourite chair and exhale like you’ve been waiting to do it all day.
+You get to the evening, dinner and bedtimes have been done, you slump into your favourite chair and breathe out like you’ve been waiting to do it all day.
 Sometimes you can reach the end of the week feeling like you’ve been holding one breath in for 5 days and finally the weekend is here and you can exhale at last.

 Have you ever watched a film when the actor goes underwater and swims however inhumanly far on one breath but you hold your breath with them to see if it’s possible?
 I know I have and so has Phil, you gasp that breath in filling your lungs with air ready and then report ‘no way a normal person could do that normally, although I was close that time!’